nhsx/au-data-engineering/docs/source/adfpipelines.rst

   :alt: Copying a .csv file between Azure Datalake directories *Figure 1: Copying a .csv file between Azure Datalake directories*

-Pipeline to copy a .csv file in a time-stamped folder between directories in Azure Datalake blob storage
+Pipeline to copy a .csv file in a time-stamped folder between directories in Azure Datalake blob storage.

  1. Lookup the JSON configuration file for this pipeline.
  2. Set the Azure Datalake file system